 David Skeel is the S. Samuel Arsht Professor of Corporate Law at the University of Pennsylvania.
 He is the author of Icarus in the Boardroom (Oxford, 2005) and Debt’s Dominion: A History of Bankruptcy Law in America (Princeton, 2001), as well as numerous articles and other publications.
 He has been interviewed on The News Hour, Nightline, Chris Matthews’ Hardball (MSNBC), National Public Radio, and Marketplace, among others, and has been quoted in the New York Times, Wall Street Journal, Washington Post and other newspapers and magazines.
 Skeel has twice received the Harvey Levin award for outstanding teaching, as selected by a vote of the graduating class, and has also received the University’s Lindback Award for distinguished teaching.
 In addition to bankruptcy and corporate law, Skeel also writes on sovereign debt, Christianity and law, and poetry and the law, and is an elder at Tenth Presbyterian Church in Philadelphia.
-His newest book, True Paradox: How Christianity Makes Sense of A Complex World (IVP) is due out in September 2014.
+His newest book, True Paradox: How Christianity Makes Sense of A Complex World (IVP) was released in September 2014.

 Eugene Volokh is the Gary T. Schwartz Professor of Law at UCLA School of Law.
 Volokh teaches free speech law, tort law, religious freedom law, church-state relations law, and a First Amendment amicus brief clinic.
 Volokh is the author of the textbooks The First Amendment and Related Statutes (5th ed.
 2013), The Religion Clauses and Related Statutes (2005), and Academic Legal Writing (4th ed.
 2010), as well as over 75 law review articles and over 80 op-eds.
 He is founder and coauthor of "The Volokh Conspiracy," a Weblog that gets about 35-40,000 page views per weekday.
 He is among the five most cited then-under-45 faculty members listed in the Top 25 Law Faculties in Scholarly Impact, 2005-2009 study, and among the forty most cited faculty members on that list without regard to age.